Overview of Glaucoma

 See tables for classification based on mechanisms of outflow obstruction for open-angle glaucoma, angle-closure glaucoma, and developmental abnormalities of the anterior chamber angle.

-Glaucomas are further subdivided into primary (cause of outflow resistance or angle closure is unknown) and secondary (outflow resistance results from a known disorder), accounting for > 20 adult types.
+Glaucomas are further subdivided into primary (cause of outflow resistance or angle closure is unknown) and secondary (outflow resistance results from a known disorder), accounting for > 20 types of glaucoma in adults.

 Aqueous Humor Production and Flow